ApoTh30sis/HackMIT/README.md

 ## 📄 License

-This project is part of HackMIT 2024.
+This project was created for HackMIT 2024.
 Please check with the organizers for specific licensing terms.

 ## 🙏 Acknowledgments